RasyadiAbdoellah/filterPackage/README.md

 the value of data-[value name] is arbitrary, as long as data-value in the button element has a corresponding value in the filtered element.

+Note that by default the script uses Bootstrap's `d-none` class to hide and show elements, and Bootstrap's `active` class to show which filters are currently active.
+The class names can be changed using setters mentioned in the ***Customization*** section.

+# Basic Usage

 The example usage below is the bare minimum required to get it working:
 ```html